xbouroseu/thesis-nnlib/README.md

 # thesis-nnlib
-## A C++ AI framework for building deep neural networks in nvidia-gpu accelerated systems
+## A C++ framework for training and evaluation of deep neural networks in nvidia gpu-accelerated systems

 # Example Usage